Dickinson's “Microscopic Meter”

-The first bestseller in Puritan New England drew from this tradition: The Day of Doom by the Reverend Michael Wigglesworth, published in 1662, consisted of two hundred and twenty four stanzas narrating the Last Judgment and its theology.
-The bouncing rhythm of its meter (called “fourteeners,” or lines of 8 and 6 syllables) made it easy to memorize.
+The first bestseller in Puritan New England drew from this tradition: The Day of Doom by the Reverend Michael Wigglesworth, published in 1662, consisted of two hundred and twenty four stanzas narrating the Last Judgment when Christ will return and pass judgement on those saved and going to heaven and those damned and going to hell.
+The bouncing rhythm of its meter (called “fourteeners,” or long lines of 8 and 6 syllables) made it easy to memorize.
 Into the nineteenth-century, many elderly folks could be found in New England still reciting it from memory.

 We will get into the details of her verse form in the discussion of the poems for this week.
 In our section on history, we highlight the kinds of poems Dickinson would have come across in her newspaper and journal reading for the week.

 “Badinage and the Ball Room, Bonnets and Bouquets.”

 Springfield Republican, February 8, Review of the Week: “The status quo continues.
 The story of the week is soon told.
 Inaction and suspense everywhere … an embargo of mud and water all along the line, which only days – it may be weeks – of sunshine and wind can raise. … The news from the South is still of the same tenor.
 The disaffection and reaction increase … The tone of the English press is becoming more pacific. …